Bidadari, Singapore: Bus

 Woodleigh Bus Interchange is an underground bus interchange that serves Bidadari estate and was initially expected to be ready by 2021 but was delayed due to engineering challenges.
 It opened on 20 April 2025.

 Shopping centres

 Currently the only shopping mall in the estate is The Woodleigh Mall, opened in May 2023.
 It is directly connected to Woodleigh MRT station, the hawker centre and The Woodleigh Residences condominium.

 Parks

 Bidadari Park is an 10-hectare park located in the heart of the estate, opened in September 2024.
 Features of the park includes a lake, The Alkaff Lake and a heritage walk which replaces the former Upper Aljunied Road that has been expunged after the realignment.
 There is also an overhead bridge connecting to The Woodleigh Mall and Woodleigh station.

 Schools

-There is two primary school and three secondary school in Bidadari.
+There are two primary and three secondary schools in the Bidadari area.